josh-perry/love-cookbook/content/guides/fundamentals/tables.md

 ---
-title: "Tables"
+title: "Tables and For-loops"
 authors: [Sheepolution]
-date: 2025-02-19
+date: 2025-02-20
 ---

-Tables are a type of value in which you can store multiple values.
+**Tables** are a type of value in which you can store multiple values.
 We create a table by using curly braces.

 ```lua
 local fruits = {}